-FOR THOSE WHO MAKE THE WORLD™ DIVERSE
+FOR THOSE WHO MAKE THE WORLD™ INCLUSIVE

 Stanley Black & Decker recently held our first-ever Global Diversity & Inclusion conference, joining together established affinity networks from around the Company.

 Affinity networks – voluntary, employee-driven groups – have been established throughout our business and regions to provide an environment where employees can engage around a particular shared interest or experience.
 The objective of the groups is to engage, enable, and empower by providing networking opportunities, improve representation across the business and promote career advancement.

 Best-practice sharing resulted in deeper understanding of our affinity networks.

 Our Women’s Network aims to grow and develop women to achieve leadership positions.
 The Veteran’s Network provides resources to support professional development.
 The African Ancestry Network gives opportunities for community involvement and personal achievement.
 And our most-recent affinity group – Pride & Allies – provides our LGBTQ population with network support.

 “We respect and embrace the differences of our employees, because we know that different ideas, perspectives, and backgrounds results in a stronger work environment,” said Joe Voelker, Chief Human Resources Officer.